 The approved age for getting vaccinated against the human papillomavirus (HPV) has been steadily rising since the vaccine was introduced in 2006.
 The HPV vaccine’s safety has remained excellent, and the benefits are proven.

 Why should you get the HPV vaccine?

+It lowers your risk of getting certain cancers, especially cervical cancer.
 There has been a significant reduction in precancerous lesions and genital warts among people 15 to 24 years old, as well as 87% fewer cases of cervical cancer in women who were immunized between ages 12 and 13, compared with those who were not.
 That’s important because nearly all cases of cervical cancer are caused by HPV.